-Many hotels and some ryokan in Japan offer free internet in their guest rooms.
+A majority of hotels in Japan offer free internet in their guest rooms.
 A few hotels, typically the higher end Western chains, charge for internet access based on 24 hour periods.
-Access is usually provided as wired internet via LAN cable, but wireless networks are also common.
+Access is usually provided as wired internet via LAN cable or as a wireless network.
 At older hotels you may have to borrow and install some hardware in order to connect to the internet in your room.
-Many hotels also provide wireless internet or public computers in their lobby or business center.

-In remote places, such as national parks or rural hot spring resorts, quite a few hotels, ryokan and minshuku may not provide internet access of any kind.
-Hotel reservation websites, such as Japanican, have details on internet availability and offer the option to filter for places with internet access.
+Many hotel reservation websites, such as Japanican, have details on internet availability for their listed properties and offer the option to filter for places with internet access.

 Wireless (Wi-Fi) Hotspots

 Both paid and free wireless (Wi-Fi) hotspots are available in Japan.
 Laptops and mobile devices can connect to publicly accessible hotspots found around airports, train stations, hotels, restaurants, coffee shops and bars.

 Cellular phone and mobile internet rental kiosks at Narita Airport